 - Once the painting was done, I let the leaves aside for the paint to dry.
 I kept them covered as I did not want the fondant to dry out completely.

-- As for the leaf topper on the cake, since it was going to be placed upright on the cake, I added some CMC into the green fondant before cutting it out.
+- As for the topper on the cake, since it was going to be placed upright on the cake, I added some CMC into the green fondant before cutting it out.
 And I also rolled tit slightly thicker than the rest.
 This was so that I could attach a toothpick to it.

 - And because the leaf was thick, cutting it out with a sugarcraft knife needed a bit more effort and I also had to smooth the sides with my sugarcraft tools after cutting for smooth edges.

-- I then painted the leaf just like the other leaves and attached a toothpick to the bottom.
+- I then painted it just like the other leaves and attached a toothpick to the bottom.
 I let it to set and dry so that it could stand upright on the cake.

 Assembling the Lion King Cake